broadcaster, expedition leader, writer

 1950 To Bristol and the West of England Home Service.
 Spot effects and multi-disk ops, giddy heights as music SM.
 Made myself useful to Features Producer Desmond Hawkins (pioneer of wildlife programming, though we also worked on drama-docs, folksong, zoo and circus progs!).
 National radio series The Naturalist, Birds in Britain etc. Peter Scott was one of our main contributors (Others were James Fisher, Brian Vesey-Fitzgerald, Max Knight – later revealed as ‘M!’), we discussed potential of the infant telly.

-Desmond and I went to a Colston Hall lecture in which Scott chatted, sketched pictures on an easel and showed grotty 16mm film of his Iceland expeditions.
+1951 Desmond and I went to a Colston Hall lecture in which Peter Scott chatted, sketched pictures on an easel and showed grotty 16mm film of his Iceland expeditions.
 It was obvious, at least to us, that the formula was made for telly.
+Desmond lobbied Controller, West Region for a live broadcast from the wildfowl collection at Slimbridge.
+Meanwhile I concentrated on other radio projects.

 1954 Assistant Producer, Features, Bristol.